ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   CollectResp for the task.

-* For an AggregateShareReq, the Helper checks that the batch ID provided by the Leader corresponds to a batch ID used in a previous AggregateInitializeReq for the task.
+* For an AggregateShareReq, the Helper checks that the batch ID provided by the Leader corresponds to a batch ID used in a previous `AggregationJobInitReq` for the task.

 ##### Size Check